What is object storage?

 Object storage technology is particularly enticing for companies that provide storage services because of the greater possibilities for data analytics and the ability to store an object anywhere within a distributed data pool.
 Object storage is used by Amazon S3 -- the largest provider of cloud storage -- as well as most of its competitors.

-In addition to the ability to perform custom analytics on data use, object storage's flat address space allows users to easily scale it by adding more storage to the pool.
+In addition to the ability to perform custom analytics on data use, object storage's flat address space enables users to easily scale it by adding more storage to the pool.

 Object storage does have its disadvantages.
 It is generally slower than a file or block storage system, like scale-out network-attached storage (NAS).
 This makes object storage a poor choice for those applications that require rapid and frequent access to data, like financial systems.

-Recently, vendors have been making the difference between file or block storage on NAS and object storage less of an issue with universal, or unified object, storage.
+Vendors have made the difference between file or block storage on NAS and object storage less of an issue with universal, or unified object, storage.
 A vendor uses a NAS-like software front end that presents an object storage pool as though it was NAS to the user.

 As the commodity hardware commonly used in object storage improves in speed and more vendors adopt universal storage, object storage will find more uses beyond the cloud.